Dinesh-vaish/Sunstone-Prime-DSA/README.md

 # Sunstone-Prime-DSA

-# Sunstone-Prime-DSA

-## About
+## Information

-This repository contains my Data Structures and Algorithms practice.
+This section of my repo is where all my practice problems pertaining to Data Structures/Algorithms are stored.
-It includes solutions to LeetCode problems as part of my coding interview preparation.
+It includes solutions to various LeetCode problems to help with coding interview prep.

-Goal: Improve problem-solving skills and build strong DSA fundamentals.
+Goal: To develop thought processes for approaching and solving a wide range of different problems, and to create strong fundamentals of Data Structures and Algorithms.

 ---

-## Progress
+## Stats

-Total Questions Solved: 50
+Total Number of Problems Solved So Far: 50
-Platform: LeetCode
-Practice: Daily
+Source of Problems (In this case, Platform): Leetcode Fix/Practice Problems: Daily
 ---

 ## Topics Covered